swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [ trainee_name ],

 Thanks very much for your lesson contribution.
-When you have a moment, please go to the instructor discussion etherpad here:
+When you have a moment, please go to the instructor discussion Etherpad here:
-(https://pad.carpentries.org/instructor-discussion) to sign up for a discussion session, and then to the teaching demo etherpad (https://pad.carpentries.org/teaching-demos-recovered) to sign up for your final demo.
+(https://pad.carpentries.org/instructor-discussion) to sign up for a discussion session, and then to the teaching demo Etherpad (https://pad.carpentries.org/teaching-demos-recovered) to sign up for your final demo.
 For more information about completing your instructor certification, please see our simplified checklist: